APiercey/command-led-iot/README.md

 # Command LED IoT Project
-This project demonstrates a simple way to control the luminosity of an LED.
+This project demonstrates a simple way to control the luminosity of an LED using MQTT to issue commands and push data into a remote database.

 # Getting Started